PotionSeeker/Primitive-Progress/README.md

         Quern Stone & Millstone – Manually grind wheat or ore by rotating the stone.

+        Stone Carving & Sculpting - Use a hammer and chisel to craft blocks and statues.

         Mortar & Pestle – Crush herbs, minerals, and food ingredients.

-        Wood Carving Bench – Carve logs and planks into handles, tools, and decor.
+        Wood Carving – Carve logs and planks into handles, tools, and decor.

         Glass Blowing Station - Heat sand and shape it into glass for windows or bottles.